|Route:||Rio De Janeiro to Rio De Janeiro|

-Optional activies – All the optional activities listed above need to be booked prior to arrival at Carnival and by 31 December 2013 at the latest.
+Optional activies – All the optional activities listed above need to be booked prior to arrival at Carnival and by 15 December 2016 at the latest.
 This can be done by contacting Dragoman's sales team or your agent.
 More details can be found here.

 Money changing – Banks will be closed over most of Carnival but some money changers stay open although exchange rates are not always that good.
 Cash will give you the best exchange rates - usually USD, GBP and EUR are easily exchanged.
-Travellers Cheques whilst being the safest option will give you a poorer exchange rate - American Express Office is open through Carnival for exchange.
+Travellers Cheques whilst being the safest option will give you a worse exchange rate - the American Express Office is open through Carnival for exchange.
 Cash machines are located nearby to the hotel but can run out of money, so plan in advance and be very aware of theft and fraud.

 There is no kitty.
 Accommodation is on a B&B basis, in shared rooms and is covered by the tour cost.

 You may wish to consider bringing the following items with you to Rio Carnival:

 Many countries that we visit on our travels will require visas to enter.
 Some are best obtained before you leave home, and others can be obtained en-route.
 Whilst the ultimate responsibility for obtaining visas is yours, we will endeavour to assist you wherever possible.

 The visa requirements for your trip vary depending on where you are from and where you are going.
 The information provided is given in good faith and we do try to keep the visa information as up to date as possible.
 Please read the information very carefully to make sure everything is clear and you aware of what you need to do.
 Please also be aware that rules surrounding visas do change, often suddenly, and without prior warning.
 This is why it is important that you also double-check the information we provide for yourself.